How to Enable SSH on Ubuntu

 Conclusion

-If you are managing multiple systems, you can simplify your workflow by defining all of your connections in the SSH config file .
-Changing the default SSH port adds an extra layer of security to your system, by reducing the risk of automated attacks.
+If you manage multiple systems, you can simplify your workflow by defining all your connections in the SSH config file .
+Changing the default SSH port adds an extra layer of security to your system by reducing the risk of automated attacks.